 The Office of Disability Services for Students (DSS) under the Americans with Disabilities Act (ADA) serves all undergraduate and graduate students with disabilities.
 The DSS is the first check-in point for any student seeking accommodation.
 All accommodations must be approved though DSS to maintain confidentiality, ensure validity and allow for proper record keeping.
 Any student with a documented disability or any student who believes he or she might have a disability is encouraged to meet with the Director of Disability Services for Students as soon as possible to determine eligibility for services.

-The Director of Disability Services for Students is Patrick Cooper.
-The office is located in room 308 which is on the third floor of the Boyd Campbell College Center.
-You may also email him or call him directly at (601) 974-1228.
+The Coordinator for Disability Services is Katie Sorey.
+The office is located in room 319 which is on the third floor of the Boyd Campbell College Center in Student Life.
+You may also email her or call her directly at 601.974.1235.

 Millsaps College is committed to compliance with the American Disabilities Act and Section 504 of the Rehabilitation Act of 1973.
 These laws ensure equal access to college and university programs for otherwise qualified students with disabilities and that the College will not discriminate in the recruitment, admission, education process, or treatment of students.
 Students who have self-identified, provided documentation of disability, and requested reasonable accommodations are entitled to receive approved modifications of programs, appropriate academic adjustments, or auxiliary aids that enable them to participate in and benefit from all education programs and activities.